-Fruit cobbler is such a classic dessert and can be made with any number of fruits!
+Fruit cobbler is a classic dessert that can be made with a number of different types of fruits.
 Peaches, berries, apples, or a combination!
-Use this recipe as a template to create your own cobbler.
+Use this recipe as a template to create your own delicious fruit cobbler recipe.

 Pan of triple berry fruit cobbler